Rise to Success: Career Highlights of Nick Castellanos

 How Nick Castellanos built a successful career.
 Explore key moments that defined the journey.

-Nick Castellanos is a professional baseball player currently playing right field and third base for the Philadelphia Phillies in MLB.
-He has previously played for the Detroit Tigers, Chicago Cubs, and Cincinnati Reds.
-Known for his offensive abilities, Castellanos has established himself as a notable player in Major League Baseball.
+Nicholas Alexander Castellanos is a professional baseball player, primarily a right fielder, currently playing for the Philadelphia Phillies in MLB.
+He has also played for the Detroit Tigers, Chicago Cubs, and Cincinnati Reds.
+His career has established him as a prominent figure in professional baseball.

-In 2017, Nick Castellanos became the sixth player in Tigers history to record 10 or more triples, 25 or more home runs, and 100 or more RBIs in a season, and the first player to do so since Al Kaline in 1956.
+In 2017, Nick Castellanos became the sixth player in Detroit Tigers history to record at least 10 triples, 25 home runs, and 100 RBIs in a season, the first since Al Kaline in 1956.

-On September 29, 2017, Nick Castellanos recorded his 100th RBI of the season, becoming the 10th player in Tigers history to drive in more than 100 runs at the age of 25 or younger, and the first player to do so since Miguel Cabrera in 2008.
+In 2017, Nick Castellanos became the 10th player in Detroit Tigers history to drive in over 100 runs at the age of 25 or younger, and the first to do so since Miguel Cabrera in 2008.

 August 15, 2010: Signed with the Detroit Tigers

-On August 15, 2010, Nick Castellanos signed with the Detroit Tigers, receiving a $3.45 million signing bonus after being drafted in the second round.
-The deal was approved despite a late email due to a text message confirmation.
+On August 15, 2010, Nick Castellanos signed with the Detroit Tigers, receiving a $3.45 million signing bonus.
+The deal was almost invalidated due to a late email, but a text message convinced the Commissioner to approve it.

-In 2010, Nick Castellanos was drafted out of high school by the Detroit Tigers, becoming a top prospect in baseball.
+In 2010, Nick Castellanos was drafted out of high school by the Detroit Tigers, becoming one of baseball's top prospects.

 2012: All-Star Futures Game MVP

-In 2012, Castellanos appeared in the All-Star Futures Game and was named its Most Valuable Player.
+In 2012, Nick Castellanos appeared in the All-Star Futures Game and was named the game's Most Valuable Player (MVP).

 On September 1, 2013, Nick Castellanos made his Major League Baseball (MLB) debut with the Detroit Tigers.